Naturkosmetik

 Packaging: Information on the type of packaging, its recyclability and environmental friendliness.

-Evidence that all ingredients and processes meet the requirements of the certification body is crucial.
+Proof that all ingredients and processes meet the requirements of the certification body is crucial.

 3. Testing of ingredients and manufacturing processes

-Use of natural and organic ingredients: Certain certificates require a minimum percentage of natural or organic ingredients (e.g. at least 95% of plant-based ingredients for EcoCert).
+Use of natural and organic ingredients: Certain certificates require a minimum percentage of natural or organic ingredients (e.g., at least 95% of plant-based ingredients for EcoCert).

 4. Audit and on-site inspections